 Applying for admission to a graduate degree program begins with the online application system managed by the University of Washington Graduate School.
 All materials, including letters of recommendation, will be submitted electronically through this system.
 Once an applicant submits an application, the application and all supporting materials are routed to the department for review.

 Required Application Materials: The following materials must be provided in order for an application to be considered complete and eligible for review.

-A Statement of Purpose should convey additional information not available on your transcripts or resume.
-It should be approximately 2 pages in length and should offer a clear overview of your reasons for pursuing this graduate degree, your previous preparation, and your plans for seeing this degree through to completion.
+A statement of purpose should convey additional information not available on your transcripts or resume.
+It should be approximately two pages in length and should offer a clear overview of your reasons for pursuing this graduate degree, your previous preparation, and your plans for seeing this degree through to completion.
 Other relevant information may also be included.

 Letters from academic references and relevant professional references are equally acceptable.
 Strong letters will be substantive, specific, and will address (1) the applicant's technical experience and ability, (2) the applicant's likelihood of success in graduate-level studies, and (3) the relevance/appropriateness of the MAE program for the applicant's professional goals.

 English language exams may be required by the Graduate School for students who do not hold a degree from a U.S. institution.
 Click here for further details regarding English proficiency requirements.

 - Transcripts: We only want transcripts from institutions where you received (or will receive) a degree.